×

 Funding

-The CoT will support 100 percent of the approved qualifying direct costs of a project for Singapore-based IHLs.
-Companies, company-affiliated research laboratories or institutions and not-for-profit entities will qualify for up to 70 percent of the approved qualifying direct costs of a project depending on the type of firms as listed in the following table.
+The CoT will support 100% of the approved qualifying direct costs of a project for Singapore-based IHLs.
+Companies, company-affiliated research laboratories or institutions and not-for-profit entities will qualify for up to 70% of the approved qualifying direct costs of a project depending on the type of firms as listed in the following table.
 Support for indirect costs, in the form of overheads, will only be provided for Singapore-based IHLs.

 S/N Type Max Direct Cost support